• Employment

 Teaching Positions

-Tandem Friends School, a co-ed, Quaker, 5th-12th grade independent day school in Charlottesville, Virginia, seeks an experienced Upper School Math Teacher to begin in August, 2024.
+Tandem Friends School, a co-ed, Quaker, 5th-12th grade independent day school in Charlottesville, Virginia, seeks an experienced Math Teacher with a strong background in curriculum and pedagogy to enhance our current math department.

-As a community of just under 300 students, faculty and staff, close interpersonal connections are a defining feature of life at Tandem Friends School.
-TFS also strives to place student voice and agency at the center of the classroom experience.
+As a school community of approximately 250 students that prides itself on cultivating a dynamic and joyful learning environment, close interpersonal connections are a defining feature of life at Tandem Friends School.
 Tandem Friends seeks teachers from all backgrounds who bring diverse skills and knowledge, a willingness to learn new things, and an appreciation for collaboration with students.
 At TFS, all teachers are active community members who share in the general support and care of the school community, serve as student advisors, chaperone overnight trips, and participate in a wide range of community activities.

 The ideal candidate will possess:

-• the ability to teach a range of high school math courses from Geometry to Calculus (preferred)
+• A strong math background and the ability to teach a range of middle and upper school math courses

 Tandem Friends School aspires to be an equitable and inclusive school community.
 The school seeks applications from candidates with a high degree of cultural competence who will contribute to an atmosphere in which all are valued and supported.
 People of color and members of other underrepresented groups are encouraged to apply.
 Interested applicants should submit a cover letter, resume and references to mathpositions@tandemfs.org.